 After a short marriage, husband obtains access to children and retains family home

-Kim requested half of the house, spousal maintenance from John of $700per week plus child support and for John to only see Harrison when she agreed.
+Kim requested half of the house, spousal maintenance from John of $700 a week plus child support and for John to see Harrison only when she agreed.
 She justified her position on the basis she needed to be able to buy somewhere else to live for her and Harrison.
 They had agreed she would be a full-time mother and she did not want to return to the workforce.
 She also stated John could not spend regular time with Harrison because he was unreliable in keeping a schedule due to his work commitments.

 Unfortunately, the case could not be settled, largely because Kim would not compromise on arrangements for Harrison and her view that John should continue to wholly support her while she was a full-time mother.

-The Armstrong Legal team prepared John’s case by organising his evidence and preparing all Court documents to his best advantage.
+The Armstrong Legal team prepared John’s case by organising his evidence and preparing all court documents to his best advantage.
 We made appropriate offers of settlement to demonstrate Kim’s unreasonable request and prepared him for questions he would be asked.
-We discussed the advantages of John’s proposal, the short comings of Kim’s position and prepared him to give evidence at Court.
+We discussed the advantages of John’s proposal, the shortcomings of Kim’s position and prepared him to give evidence at court.

-The successful result achieved for John enabled him to spend regular time with Harrison each week including overnights while he was in Sydney, communication with Harrison every few days via webcam, including when he was overseas, have extended periods of time with Harrison when he was on annual leave as well as additional time at Christmas, Easter, on Harrison’s birthday and Father’s Day every year.
+The successful result achieved for John enabled him to spend regular time with Harrison each week including overnights while he was in Sydney, communication with Harrison every few days via webcam, including when he was overseas, extended periods of time with Harrison when he was on annual leave, as well as additional time at Christmas, Easter, on Harrison’s birthday and Father’s Day every year.

 John was able to keep the home by paying out Kim’s interest from funds obtained through a mortgage broker.
 This and the amount of finance he required was achieved by transferring some of his superannuation to Kim in part payment of her interest in the property.